Lavesiime/lavesiime.github.io/guides/rsdkv4/xml/README.md

 ## Conclusion

 Well, that should just be about everything.
 This new system allows easy-to-read XML files to be used instead of byte-based `GameConfig.bin`'s, and I'd say that's pretty good, especially for modding.
-As I've stated throughout this tutorial, all this _adds_ onto the things existing in the `GameConfig`, so a complete replacement can only happen if you dummy out the Game Config file.
+As I've stated throughout this tutorial, all this _adds_ onto the things existing in the `GameConfig`, so a complete replacement can only happen if you dummy out the Game Config file ([One can be found here, if you need it-](https://github.com/Lavesiime/lavesiime.github.io/raw/master/guides/rsdkv4/xml/Dummy-GameConfig.bin)).
 Other than that, though, have fun!